-A number of real estate exit strategies exist in this industry, all of which offer a unique perspective and their own way of going about things.
+Several real estate exit strategies exist in this industry, all of which offer a unique perspective and their own way of going about things.
 However, few are more attractive to new entrepreneurs than learning how to find wholesale properties.
-While profits may not be as large as a rehab, there is significantly less risk involved and the turn around period is dramatically shorter.
-More importantly, finding wholesale deals isn’t nearly as hard as many people make it out to be.
-If you want to find wholesale properties in your area, I recommend trying the three strategies outlined below.
+While profits may not be as large as a rehab, there is significantly less risk involved and the turnaround period is dramatically shorter.
+More importantly, finding wholesale deals isn’t nearly as hard as many people make it out.
+If you want to find wholesale properties in your area, I recommend trying the four strategies outlined below.

 Seek out foreclosures and pre-foreclosures